 Following the Second World War, the concept of national security became an integral part of both national and international constitutional law.
 It was incorporated into numerous international treaties, and many constitutions have adopted it as a justification for limiting fundamental rights.
 Moreover, in certain constitutional frameworks, national security influences the institutional structure of the state.
-Despite its widespread constitutional recognition, national security remains a contested concept in constitutional law.
+Despite its widespread constitutional law.
 Its definition and scope are neither fixed nor universally agreed upon, evolving in response to shifting geopolitical realities.
 In the 21st century, factors such as mass migration, the rise of authoritarian regimes in global economic and military spheres, nationalism, and even the climate crisis have contributed to redefining the boundaries of national security.